bitloops/blog/articles/design-to-code_workflow_challenges.md

 ### Resource Allocation and Prioritization
-**Issue:** Limited resources and conflicting priorities can lead to bottlenecks, where critical design-to-code tasks are delayed.
+**Issue:** Limited resources and conflicting priorities can lead to bottlenecks, where critical implementation tasks are delayed.

 **Impact:** This can lead to project delays and rushed work, affecting the quality of the final product.